apify/crawlee/docs/api/CheerioCrawler.md

 </tr>
 <tr>
 <td colspan="3"><p>Sets the minimum concurrency (parallelism) for the crawl.
 Shortcut to the corresponding <a href="autoscaledpool"><code>AutoscaledPool</code></a> option.</p>
+<p>  <em>WARNING:</em> If you set this value too high with respect to the available system memory and CPU, your crawler will run extremely slow or crash.
+  If you&#39;re not sure, just keep the default value and the concurrency will scale up automatically.</p>
 </td></tr><tr>
 <td><code>[options.maxConcurrency]</code></td><td><code>Object</code></td><td><code>1000</code></td>
 </tr>